Tool timeOriginally published 2005 in Atomic: Maximum Power Computing Last modified 16-Dec-2014.

 WD-40 is not one of my favourite things.
-I've got some, of course; everybody should.
+I've got some, of course; every home really should have a can.
 It's a great Water Displacer (hence the name), and it's good at stopping squeaks in filthy rusty things, and at helping to loosen bolts, and so on.
-Though if you try cleaning piano keys with it, you're conducting an ad hoc experiment in the effects of oily kerosene on the material the keys are made of.
+Though if you try cleaning piano keys with it, you're conducting an ad-hoc experiment in the effects of oily kerosene on the material the keys are made of.
 If they're ivory, the Maestro's probably going to enjoy slamming the lid on your head a few times.

-WD-40 is mainly kerosene, and it's a lousy lubricant.
-If you want to clean something smaller than a tractor, oil it, and/or stop it rusting in the future, WD-40 will disappoint you.
+WD-40 is mainly kerosene, and it is a lousy lubricant.
+It does the job on squeaky gate hinges, but if you want to clean something smaller than a tractor, oil it, and/or stop it rusting in the future, WD-40 will disappoint you.